Ryan Ross: Other projects

 Ross appeared along with former bandmates Brendon Urie, Spencer Smith, and Jon Walker in the Gym Class Heroes music video for the song "Clothes Off!!".
 He also appears with them in The Cab's music video for "One of THOSE Nights", along with Fall Out Boy members Patrick Stump and Pete Wentz.

 In 2011, Ross was credited as a composer on ex-band Panic! at the Disco album Vices & Virtues for the track "Nearly Witches (Ever Since We Met...)", a song that was originally created while Ross and Walker were still in the band.
 He also recorded a song titled "Superbowl Hero" with Alex Greenwald and Michael Runion under a new band, RAM (Ryan, Alex, Michael).

 Ross also provided backing vocals for "Stuck In Love", a song from William Beckett's solo EP What Will Be in autumn 2012.

 In 2012, Ross featured on More Amor's single "Beach Bones".

 In 2019, it was announced Ross was in The Dead End Kids Club alongside Z Berg, Dan Keyes, and Palm Springsteen.
 They toured for seven shows together which concluded on October 31, 2019.

+Ross performed alongside former Panic! at the Disco member Dallon Weekes at a Phantom Planet benefit concert for the Los Angeles fires on February 1, 2025, performing the band's song "Do the Panic".